Kidney Cancer Diagnosis & Treatment in Tucson, AZ

-It is important to note that these symptoms do not necessarily mean a person does, in fact, have kidney cancer, but if you are experiencing any of these symptoms and also fit into a few of the risk factors discussed above, consult with a specialist right away about scheduling a screening.
+It is important to note that these symptoms do not necessarily mean a person does, in fact, have kidney cancer, but if you are experiencing any of these symptoms and also fit into a few of the risk factors discussed above, consult with a urologist right away about scheduling a screening.

 These symptoms are in order of how common they are, with the most common at the top: